Kobe Hetherington: Early career

 In 2015, Hetherington played for the Central Queensland Capras in the Cyril Connell Cup before moving up to their Mal Meninga Cup side in 2016.
 In 2017, he moved to Brisbane, playing for the Norths Devils in the Mal Meninga Cup and the Broncos in the NRL Under-20s competition.

 In 2018 and 2019, he played for the Devils' Hastings Deering Colts side, captaining them in their 2018 Grand Final win over the Townsville Blackhawks.
 On 10 July 2019, he represented the Queensland under-20 team.

 In 2020, Hetherington joined the Broncos' NRL squad on a development contract.

 2021

 Hetherington began the 2021 season playing for the Souths Logan Magpies in the Queensland Cup.

 In Round 11 of the 2021 NRL season, Hetherington made his first grade debut for Brisbane against the Sydney Roosters in a 34-16 win.
-With only two first grade games under his belt, Hetherington scored his first try in the NRL against Melbourne at Suncorp Stadium.
+With only two first grade games, Hetherington scored his first try in the NRL against Melbourne at Suncorp Stadium.

 In round 14, Hetherington was controversially sent off in Brisbane's 38-16 loss against the Canberra Raiders, Hetherington was later cleared and wasn't suspended from the incident.